Quantum Approximate Optimization Algorithm with Cat Qubits

 For two qubits, the simulation of the circuit with the action of the gates can be carried out by solving the Lindblad master equation for the Kerr resonators.
 Therefore, we start by simulating Exact Cover for the same toy instance that was considered in Ref.~\cite{bengtsson2020improved}, i.e. $U=\{c_1,c_2\}$ and $V=\{V_1,V_2\}$, with $V_1=\{c_1,c_2\}$ and $V_2=\{c_2\}$.
 This has solution $\ket{\bar 1 \bar 0}$, corresponding to choosing subset $V_1$.
 The mapping onto the cost Hamiltonian Eq.~\eqref{eq:cost-hamiltonian} gives us the values $h_1=1/2$, $h_2=0$ and $J_{12}=1/2$~\cite{vikstal2020applying}.
 Therefore, the quantum circuit for implementing QAOA with $p=1$ takes the form of the one in \figref{fig:circuit-diagram}.

-We extend our analysis of the original QAOA proposal, and allow for different input states, namely $\ket{+}$ and $\ket{+i}$, and mixing Hamiltonians $\hat H_M$.
-Specifically we do simulations for both $\hat X$ and $\hat Y$-mixer, which corresponds to replacing the $R_X(\theta)$-gate with a $R_Y(\theta)$-gate in \figref{fig:circuit-diagram}. \figref{fig:pulse} illustrates the amplitude of the pulse schedule for $p=1$ with the $\hat X$ and $\hat Y$ mixer respectively for the gates introduced in \secref{sec:gates-cat-qubit}.
+We extend our analysis of the original QAOA proposal and allow for different input states, namely $\ket{+}$ and $\ket{+i}$, and mixing Hamiltonians $\hat H_M$.
+Specifically we do simulations for both $\hat X$ and $\hat Y$-mixer, which corresponds to replacing the $R_X(\theta)$-gate with a $R_Y(\theta)$-gate in \figref{fig:circuit-diagram}.
+For simplicity, in the simulation contained in this self-contained sub-section, dealing anyway with a small-size toy model, we chose a non-optimal coherent state amplitude of $\alpha=2$. \figref{fig:pulse} illustrates the amplitude of the pulse schedule for $p=1$ with the $\hat X$ and $\hat Y$ mixer respectively for the gates introduced in \secref{sec:gates-cat-qubit}.
 We simulate QAOA implemented with cat qubits using the numerically best found variational parameters $(\vec{\gamma},\vec{\beta})$ for the ideal, no losses case, up to $p=2$.
-The reason for using the variational parameters for the ideal case is that several results have shown that the optimal variational parameters are robust to noise~\cite{xue_effects_2019,sharma_noise_2020}, and because it is computational exhaustive to perform an extensive global optimization simulation of the system.
+The reason for using the variational parameters for the ideal case is that several results have shown that the optimal variational parameters are robust to noise~\cite{xue_effects_2019,sharma_noise_2020}, and because it is computational expensive to perform an extensive global optimization simulation of the system.